Northwest Indiana

-Northwest Indiana, nicknamed "The Region" after the Calumet Region, is an unofficial region of northern Indiana, United States that is located at the northwestern corner of the state.
-Though there is no official definition of the region, it is based on the Gary, Indiana Metropolitan Division, which comprises Jasper, Lake, Porter and Newton counties in Indiana, and the Michigan City-La Porte, IN Metropolitan Statistic Area, which comprises LaPorte, with unofficial definitions also including Starke and Pulaski counties.
-This region neighbors Lake Michigan and parts of it are in the Chicago metropolitan area.
-According to the 2020 census, the largest definition of Northwest Indiana has a population of 866,965 and is the state's second largest urban area after the Indianapolis Metropolitan Area.
-It is also the home of the Indiana Dunes, parts of which have been preserved through conservation efforts.
-The town of Ogden Dunes houses the Hour Glass, a museum showcasing the ecological and conservation efforts of O. D. Frank.
+Northwest Indiana, commonly referred to as "The Region" after the Calumet Region, is an unofficial geographic area in the northwestern corner of Indiana in the United States.
+Although its boundaries are not formally defined, the area is generally associated with the Gary, Indiana Metropolitan Division, which includes Jasper, Lake, Porter and Newton counties, and the Michigan City–La Porte Metropolitan Statistical Area, which includes LaPorte County, with some broader definitions also including Starke and Pulaski counties.

+The area borders Lake Michigan and portions of it are considered part of the Chicago metropolitan area.
+Based on the 2020 United States census, the broadest definition of Northwest Indiana has a population of 866,965, making it the second-largest urban area in the state after the Indianapolis metropolitan area.

-The region's largest city is Hammond, followed closely by Gary.
+Northwest Indiana contains the Indiana Dunes National Park and the Indiana Dunes State Park.
+The region's largest city is Hammond, followed by Gary.
 Other municipalities in Northwest Indiana include Aix, Burns Harbor, Chesterton, Crown Point, DeMotte, Dyer, East Chicago, Griffith, Highland, Hebron, Hobart, Kentland, Lake Station, La Porte, Lowell, Merrillville, Michigan City, Munster, Portage, Rensselaer, Schererville, St. John, Cedar Lake, Valparaiso, Whiting, and Winfield.

 Overview

-The counties of Jasper, Lake, LaPorte, Newton and Porter are included in the Chicago-Naperville-Michigan City Combined Statistical Area, the broadest of the census-derived Metropolitan definitions.
-Unlike the majority of Indiana, which operates on Eastern Standard Time, these counties and Starke are in the Central Time Zone, with Pulaski County being the only county of Northwest Indiana in the Eastern Time Zone, reflecting the region's close economic ties to the Chicago metropolitan area.
+Jasper, Lake, LaPorte, Newton and Porter counties are included in the Chicago–Naperville–Michigan City Combined Statistical Area, the broadest census-defined designation for the Chicago metropolitan area.
+Unlike most of Indiana, which is in the Eastern Time Zone, these counties and Starke County are in the Central Time Zone; Pulaski County is the only county in the broader definitions of Northwest Indiana that is in the Eastern Time Zone.
+The time zone alignment reflects the area's economic connections with the Chicago metropolitan area.

-Three counties — Lake, Porter and LaPorte — are served by the Northwestern Indiana Regional Planning Commission metropolitan planning organization.
-Northwest Indiana is the home of Marktown, Clayton Mark's planned worker community.
+Lake, Porter, and LaPorte counties are served by the Northwestern Indiana Regional Planning Commission, the metropolitan planning organization for the area.

+Northwest Indiana is the home of Marktown, a planned worker community in East Chicago designed by Clayton Mark.